BIDS/repro-case-studies/case-studies/cboettig.md

 <!-- The Gitbook online version of the book uses a version of this table stored in an associated HTML file.
 That file must be kept manually in sync with any changes in the table below. -->

 \sttab{Tools used in workflow}
-Table: Tools used in workflow
+Table 1: Tools used in workflow

 Tool | Description / purpose | Website |
 ------ | -------------------------------------- | ------------- |